What are credit cards with rental car insurance for?

 In some cases, credit cards may provide primary coverage.
 Diners Club's offers primary coverage.
 American Express cardholders can upgrade to premium insurance protection.
 For a flat fee per rental, cardholders receive primary auto insurance coverage so they don't have to file a claim with their insurer or pay deductibles.

-What does credit card auto insurance cover?
+What does credit card car rental insurance cover?

 Credit card rental coverage specifics can be confusing.
 Typically, credit cards cover losses due to collision or theft.
 For credit card coverage to apply, you have to decline the the rental car company's collision damage waiver.

-In most cases, credit card coverage does not provide liability protection.
+In most cases, credit card car insurance coverage does not provide liability protection.
 So, if you injure someone in an accident and they sue, your credit card auto insurance will not cover any damages you may be required to pay.

 However, coverage varies from one card company to another, and even among different types of cards provided by a particular company.
 Some credit card companies spell out the specifics of their rental car coverage on their websites, while others provide only general information.
 So, it's crucial to call your credit card provider for details.